Offline, Self-Hostable, and Single Player MMOs

 These MMOs are completely open source.
 No emulated server or retail client needed.

 - Daimonin - The open source isometric MMORPG Daimonin.
-Actively in development!
+Actively in development, but hard-coded to 800x600px resolution.

 - Stendhal - Another completely open source, self-hostable MMORPG with an old school 2D top-down view.